 But how much does the overall health score of your customers matter to your short- and long-term goals?
 Let’s find out.

 One apparent motive for your customer health score is that it is pivotal for your business to avoid customer churn and sales growth.
-But beyond this “eye-opening” revelation, there are much more things that force SAAS companies and ecommerce stores to invest in their customer success managers and overall – in their customer service departments.
+However, beyond this “eye-opening” revelation, there are many more things that force SaaS companies and ecommerce stores to invest in their customer success managers and overall – in their customer service departments.